smlsvnssn/ouml/README.md

 #### ö.findDeep( arr, f | value, childrenProp? = 'children', prop? ) → Array item

-Same as `ö.filterDeep`, except it returns first match, and it doesn't clone the incoming `arr`.
+Same as `ö.filterDeep`, except it returns first match, and doesn't deepclone the incoming `arr`.

 ### Set operations

 Methods for comparing arrays or array-like objects.
 Inputs are coerced to `Set`.
 All methods return a new `Array`, or `Boolean`.
 The outputs adhere to strict set logic.
 If the inputs are `Array`s, duplicate items are removed.
-All these methods are wrappers around internal `Set` methods, but returns arrays.
+All these methods are wrappers around internal `Set` methods, but return arrays.
 (Available in evergreens and in node 22+)

 #### ö.intersect( a, b ) → Array